InamUlHaq4/SOMAFOAMcases/README.md

 These are the cases run using SOMAFOAM code.

-All of these sets of case studies (and each of the individual case studies) are originally derived from SOMAFOAM example cases.
+All of these sets of case studies (and each of the individual case studies) are originally derived from SOMAFOAM example cases (Copyright <2019> <Venkattraman Ayyaswamy, University of California Merced>).

 The original example cases are available online on GitHub at: